“A Summer Morning”

-“A Summer Morning” by Rupert Bunny is a romantic portrayal of two women at leisure, living the charmed and idyllic life of France’s comfortable life preceding the First World War.
+“A Summer Morning” by Rupert Bunny is a romantic portrayal of two women at leisure.
+He depicts the charmed and idyllic life of France’s comfortable existence preceding the First World War.
 In this painting, Bunny has included a rose, a traditional symbol of love, as well as the white swans which are symbolic of grace and beauty.

 This is a dream-like painting of an ideal view of life and art.
-The picture incorporates aspects of symbolism, aestheticism and allegorical subjects, which smoothly flow between representations of antiquity and a familiar modern landscape.
+The picture incorporates aspects of symbolism and allegorical subjects, which smoothly flow between representations of antiquity and a familiar modern landscape.

 - Title: A Summer Morning